Who we are...

 Our Officers and Trustees are elected from our general membership.
 All give their time freely, as passionate advocates of our aims.

-By improving and conserving the AONB's important habitats and geological features, we aim to protect its natural beauty for the benefit of everyone who lives or works within it, as well as those who visit, or merely pass through.
+By improving and conserving the area's important habitats and geological features, we aim to protect its natural beauty for the benefit of everyone who lives or works within it, as well as those who visit, or merely pass through.

 Education